 No matter how old, just about everything from televisions to computers to microwaves can be recycled.
 Electronics are filled with resources – glass, plastic gold, silver, copper, and rare earth metals – that can be recovered and recycled.
 End-of-useful life electronics need to be kept out of landfills and out of the hands of irresponsible recyclers or those that may illegally export them.
 A detailed list of what electronics can be recycled in Saskatchewan is available on the Recycle My Electronics website at https://www.recyclemyelectronics.ca/sk/what-can-i-recycle/.

 Qualifying electronic devices can be dropped off at over 90 drop-off locations throughout the province for safe and secure recycling.
 These locations include SARCAN Recycling Depots, businesses, and municipal facilities.
 Additionally, communities can host collection events and businesses can request pickup (based on specific criteria).
 Information on drop-off locations and events can be found at https://www.recyclemyelectronics.ca/sk/

 What Happens to the Electronics?

-Once collected and sorted, items are sent to an EPRA-approved recycling facility for dismantling and the removal of any substances of concern for proper downstream management.
-EPRA only works with recyclers who have been verified under the national Electronics Recycling Standard (ERS), which was designed by the electronics industry to ensure that end-of-life electronics are managed in a safe and environmentally sound manner and that the health and safety of workers and handlers is protected.
+Once collected items are sent to an EPRA-approved recycling facility for dismantling and the removal of any substances of concern for proper downstream management.
+EPRA only works with recyclers who have been verified under the national Electronics Recycling Standard (ERS), which was designed by the electronics industry to ensure that end-of-life electronics are managed in a safe and environmentally sound manner and that the health and safety of workers and handlers are protected.
 The resources that are recovered and recycled are put back into the manufacturing supply chain.